Agriculture & Natural Resources

-Approximately 35.6% of Louisiana children ages 10-17 years are considered overweight or obese accord-ing to BMI-for-age standards.
+Approximately 35.6% of Louisiana children ages 10-17 years are considered overweight or obese according to BMI-for-age standards.
 Louisiana ranks 46th among the 50 states and D.C. in overall prevalence.
 Nutrition education programs based on the 2010 Dietary Guidelines are provided to a variety of clients throughout the parish, including elementary students, Head Start youth and parents, and the general public.
-A collaborative effort between ANR and FCS is currently taking place at two schools in Acadia Parish utilizing school gardens to en-hance academic achievement, a healthy lifestyle, environmental stewardship, and com-munity and social development.
+A collaborative effort between ANR and FCS is currently taking place at two schools in Acadia Parish using school gardens to enhance academic achievement, a healthy lifestyle, environmental stewardship, and community and social development.
 These gardens will serve as pilot projects with more planned for the future.
-Through a grant from the Louisiana Children’s Trust Fund, the FCS program pro-vides infant appropriate books to limited resource parents of newborns in the parish.
-The goal is to help foster a love of reading in their children right from birth.

 130 Volunteers – 4-H, Family & Community, Agriculture

-LSU AgCenter County Agents provide research-based information on plant, aqua-culture, wildlife and animal enterprises to Acadia Parish clientele.
-The 2009 total dol-lar amount from these commodities were:
+LSU AgCenter county agents provide research-based information on plant, aquaculture, wildlife and animal enterprises to Acadia Parish clientele.
+The 2012 total dollar amount from these commodities were:

 Population – 60,070

 Persons 65 years old and over – 12.6%